dotnet/runtime/docs/design/coreclr/botr/vectors-and-intrinsics.md

 -  If an application developer is highly concerned about startup performance, developers should avoid use intrinsics beyond Sse42, or should use Crossgen with an updated baseline instruction set support.

 ### Crossgen2 adjustment to rules for System.Private.CoreLib.dll
-Since System.Private.CoreLib.dll is known to be code reviewed with the code review rules as written above for crossgen1 with System.Private.CoreLib.dll, it is possible to relax rule "Code which attempts to use instruction sets outside of the optimistic set will generate code that will not be used on machines with support for the instruction set."
+Since System.Private.CoreLib.dll is known to be code reviewed with the code review rules as written below with System.Private.CoreLib.dll, it is possible to relax rule "Code which attempts to use instruction sets outside of the optimistic set will generate code that will not be used on machines with support for the instruction set."
 What this will do is allow the generation of non-optimal code for these situations, but through the magic of code review and analyzers, the generated logic will still work correctly.

-#### Code review rules for code written in System.Private.CoreLib.dll
+#### Code review and analyzer rules for code written in System.Private.CoreLib.dll
 - Any use of a platform intrinsic in the codebase MUST be wrapped with a call to an associated IsSupported property.
-This wrapping MUST be done within the same function that uses the hardware intrinsic, OR the function which uses the platform intrinsic must have the `BypassReadyToRunForIntrinsicsHelperUse` attribute used to indicate that this function will unconditionally call platform intrinsics of from some type.
+This wrapping MUST be done within the same function that uses the hardware intrinsic, OR the function which uses the platform intrinsic must have the `CompExactlyDependsOn` attribute used to indicate that this function will unconditionally call platform intrinsics of from some type.
-- Within a single function that uses platform intrinsics, unless marked with the `BypassReadyToRunForIntrinsicsHelperUse` attribute it must behave identically regardless of whether IsSupported returns true or not.
+- Within a single function that uses platform intrinsics, unless marked with the `CompExactlyDependsOn` attribute it must behave identically regardless of whether IsSupported returns true or not.
 This allows the R2R compiler to compile with a lower set of intrinsics support, and yet expect that the behavior of the function will remain unchanged in the presence of tiered compilation.
 - Excessive use of intrinsics may cause startup performance problems due to additional jitting, or may not achieve desired performance characteristics due to suboptimal codegen.
-To fix this, we may, in the future, change the compilation rules to compile the methods marked with`BypassReadyToRunForIntrinsicsHelperUse` with the appropriate platform intrinsics enabled.
+To fix this, we may, in the future, change the compilation rules to compile the methods marked with`CompExactlyDependsOn` with the appropriate platform intrinsics enabled.

-Correct use of the `IsSupported` properties and `BypassReadyToRunForIntrinsicsHelperUse` attribute is checked by an analyzer during build of `System.Private.CoreLib`.
+Correct use of the `IsSupported` properties and `CompExactlyDependsOn` attribute is checked by an analyzer during build of `System.Private.CoreLib`.
 This analyzer requires that all usage of `IsSupported` properties conform to a few specific patterns.
 These patterns are supported via either if statements or the ternary operator.

 The supported conditional checks are